tauri-apps/rfcs/texts/0003-code-teams.md

 ### Security Impact
 #### What changes will this bring, if any, to the security model of CI, developers and users?
 This should allow us to bring in more people to help out.
-More eyes covering every corner soups help, and relieving some of the managerial duties from core should allow more attention to security.
+More eyes covering every corner will result in more bugs being caught, and relieving some of the managerial duties from core should allow more attention to security.